 Expert tips

-- Fry donuts right after making the pâte à choux dough or let it rest covered with plastic film in contact in the refrigerator for a few hours, a minimum of two, or overnight.
+- Fry the donuts right after making the pâte à choux dough, or let it rest covered with plastic film in contact in the refrigerator for a few hours, at least two, or overnight.

-- To serve, sprinkle nun's puffs with icing (powdered) sugar or roll them in cinnamon sugar (add a pinch of ground cinnamon to sugar) if preferred.
+- To serve, sprinkle the nun's puffs with icing (powdered) sugar or roll them in cinnamon sugar (add a pinch of ground cinnamon to sugar).

 These beignets are best enjoyed freshly made and warm.
 They are served immediately after making.
 If you make them in advance, they will become soft.

-Yes, you can make these donuts in a deep fryer, but do not use a basket in the case.
+Yes, you can make these donuts in a deep fryer, but do not use a basket.
 To remove the ready fritters, use a slotted spoon or spider skimmer.

 Love choux pastry?
 Try these next!